 - Have a Look

-Here's a map of where the Boston Common and Boston Public Garden sit in relation to the rest of downtown Boston.
-You can zoom in to see more detail of the parks themselves by using the '+' and '-' signs on the left side of the map.
+Just below is a map of where the Boston Common and Boston Public Garden sit in relation to the rest of downtown Boston.
+You can zoom in to see more detail of the parks themselves by using the ‘+’ and ‘-‘ signs on the right side of the map.